Nette Documentation Preview

 fromReflection($reflection): ?Type

-Método estático que crea un objeto Type basado en la reflexión.
-El parámetro puede ser un objeto ReflectionMethod o ReflectionFunction (devuelve el tipo de valor de retorno), o ReflectionParameter o ReflectionProperty.
-Traduce self, static y parent al nombre real de la clase.
+Este método estático crea un objeto Type a partir de la reflexión.
+El parámetro puede ser un objeto ReflectionMethod o ReflectionFunction (devuelve el tipo del valor de retorno), o un objeto ReflectionParameter o ReflectionProperty.
+Resuelve self, static y parent en el nombre real de la clase.
 Si el sujeto no tiene tipo, devuelve null.

 class DemoClass